|Relevant SDG Targets |

-The ILO monitors trends and developments regarding wages, collective bargaining, working time, work organisation, and work-life balance around the world and analyses key and emerging issues, in order to provide ILO constituents and policymakers with practical information and research-based policy advice grounded in state-of-the-art knowledge.
+The ILO monitors trends and developments regarding wages, collective bargaining, working time, work organization, and work-life balance around the world and analyses key and emerging issues, in order to provide ILO constituents and policymakers with practical information and research-based policy advice grounded in state-of-the-art knowledge.
 In addition the ILO seeks to collaborate with national research institutes and academic institutions to obtain the state-of-the-art knowledge needed to support workers and employers in developing and implementing balanced working time arrangements that can protect workers’ health, benefit their well-being and work-life balance, and promote sustainable enterprises as well.

 - Collective bargaining as a key means through which employers and their organizations and trade unions can establish fair wages and working conditions.
 It also provides the basis for sound labour relations.
 Typical issues on the bargaining agenda include wages, working time, training, occupational health and safety and equal treatment.
-ILO policy advice is based on the Collective Bargaining Convention, 1981 (C.154) and the Collective Bargaining Recommendation, 1981 (R.163).
+ILO policy advice is based on the Collective Bargaining Convention, 1981 (No.154) and the Collective Bargaining Recommendation, 1981 (No.163).

 - Employment security protects workers against income fluctuations as a result of job loss due to dismissal caused by economic downturns, enterprise restructuring or other reasons.
 The growth of non-standard forms of work, such as temporary contracts, jobs through employment agencies, dependent self-employment, and marginal part-time work has increased workers’ concerns over employment security.

 - Wages are among the most important conditions of work and a central subject of collective bargaining.
 The ILO is committed to promoting policies on wages and incomes that ensure a just share of the fruits of progress to all and a minimum living wage for all employed in need of such protection.
 In order to do so it undertakes research and provides evidence-based policy advice on minimum wages, public sector pay, wage bargaining and gender pay gaps.
-Policy advice on minimum wages is based on a set of ILO Conventions, including the Minimum Wage Fixing Convention, 1970 (C.131).
+Policy advice on minimum wages is based on a set of ILO Conventions, including the Minimum Wage Fixing Convention, 1970 (No.131).